Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Introduction

 \item \textit{Temporally-Guided Edge Constraint: } When the reference and target HR images share similar spatial structure, the locations of their edges are likely to coincide.
 On the other hand, the edge intensities may vary due to temporal changes in the spectral brightness of the surrounding regions.
 Then, we develop a constraint, termed the temporally-guided edge constraint (TGEC), that enforces the consistency of edge locations while allowing for variations in edge intensities. \end{itemize}

 By incorporating these mechanisms, we formulate ST fusion as a constrained optimization problem.
 Specifically, the objective function consists of TGTV, while the constraints include TGEC along with data-fidelity conditions.
-To solve this problem, we construct an efficient algorithm based on a preconditioned primal-dual splitting method (P-PDS)~\cite{P-PDS}.
-This approach can automatically determine the appropriate stepsizes for solving the optimization problem.
+To solve this problem, we construct an efficient algorithm based on a preconditioned primal-dual splitting method (P-PDS)~\cite{P-PDS} with an operator-norm-based design method of variable-wise diagonal preconditioning technique~(OVDP)~\cite{P-PDS_OVDP}.

-The main contributions of this paper are given as follows. \begin{itemize} \item[1)] \textit{Improved Robustness to Noise:} Existing robust ST fusion methods suffer from limitations such as over-smoothing and artifact generation.
-In this paper, we address this issue by introducing two temporally-similar structure-aware mechanisms: TGTV and TGEC.
-TGTV is a novel regularization function that promotes piecewise-smoothness while preserving edges by exploiting the spatial structure in the reference HR image.
-TGEC is a novel constraint to copy only the edge locations---not their intensities---from the reference HR image to the estimated target HR image.
-By integrating these two mechanisms into a unified optimization framework, we achieve improved robustness in ST fusion while faithfully preserving the original spatial structure.
+The main contributions of this paper are given as follows. \begin{itemize} \item[1)] \textit{Improved Robustness to Noise:} We achieve improved robustness in ST fusion while faithfully preserving the original spatial structure by integrating the two temporally-similar structure-aware mechanisms, TGTV and TGEC, into a unified optimization framework.
+The effectiveness of the proposed TSSTF is extensively validated through experiments considering various noise types, including Gaussian, sparse, stripe, and Poisson noise.

-\item[2)] \textit{Facilitation of Parameter Adjustment:} The objective function of the TSSTF optimization problem consists only of TGTV for image regularization, while other components are incorporated as hard constraints.
-Such a formulation using constraints instead of adding terms to the objective function offers the advantage of simplifying parameter setting~\cite{constrained1,constrained2,constrained3,constrained4,constrained5}: the parameters associated with each constraint are independent of each other and can be adjusted separately.
-Furthermore, our experiments show that each parameter can be set semi-automatically based on prior information.

-\item[3)] \textit{Automatic Stepsize Adjustment:} To efficiently solve our optimization problem, we develop an algorithm based on P-PDS with an operator-norm-based design method of variable-wise diagonal preconditioning technique~(OVDP)~\cite{P-PDS_OVDP}.
-The appropriate stepsizes of the standard PDS~\cite{PDS} (and most other optimization methods) would be different depending on the problem structure, which means that we have to select them manually.
-On the other hand, P-PDS with OVDP can automatically determine the appropriate stepsizes based on the problem structure, thus freeing our algorithm from such a troublesome task.
+\item[2)] \textit{Ease of Parameter Selection:} Our framework reduces the effort required for manual parameter tuning.
+We employ a constrained optimization approach, where the parameters associated with each constraint are independent and physically interpretable~\cite{constrained1,constrained3}.
+This allows for systematic adjustment based on prior information.
+In addition, the adopted optimization algorithm, P-PDS with OVDP, automatically determines appropriate stepsizes according to the problem structure, eliminating the tedious manual selection typically required by standard optimization algorithms.